 Paid annual leave, leisure time and a 37-hour working week are the main components in the world’s best work-life balance.

 The OECD has declared that the region of Greater Copenhagen has the world’s healthiest work-life balance.
 And in the latest annual Global Workforce Happiness Index, the people of Greater Copenhagen were in the top five.
-So what makes a great work-life balance?The official working week is fixed at 37 hours.
+So what makes a great work-life balance?The official working week is fixed at 37-40 hours.
 Often, overtime is compensated either financially or as time off in lieu.
-Many employees who have children are entitled to take the day off on the first day of their child’s illness to care for them.
+Employees with children are entitled to take time off work to care for an ill child.
 And finally, in Greater Copenhagen employees are entitled to at least five weeks paid leave every year.And the amazing thing is that productivity is still high.
 In fact, Greater Copenhagen is among the 10 most productive regions in the world (GDP) according to the World Economic Forum.